koktoh/ProxyManager_cmd/README.md

 # ProxyManager_cmd

 Manage the Network Adapter and Proxy together.
-Management config file are written in Json.
+Management config file is written in Json.

     {
       [